Coke Zero Sugar 400: First wins

 The Coke Zero Sugar 400 has produced a number of drivers' first career NASCAR Grand National/Cup Series victories.
-Drivers include A. J. Foyt, Sam McQuagg, Greg Sacks, Jimmy Spencer, John Andretti, Greg Biffle, David Ragan, Aric Almirola, Erik Jones, Justin Haley, William Byron, and Harrison Burton.
+Drivers include A. J. Foyt, Sam McQuagg, Greg Sacks, Jimmy Spencer, John Andretti, Greg Biffle, David Ragan, Aric Almirola, Erik Jones, Justin Haley, William Byron, Harrison Burton and Ryan Preece.
 For McQuagg, Sacks, Haley, and Burton, the win is the only victory in their respective Cup Series careers.

 The 400 has also marked the first of multiple points-paying victories at Daytona for a total of seven drivers, including Jeff Gordon (1995), Dale Earnhardt - after 24 previous attempts from 1978 to 1990, Dale Earnhardt Jr. (2001), and Jamie McMurray (2007).
 David Pearson won the 400 four times prior to finally winning the Daytona 500 in 1976, and Dale Earnhardt won the 400 twice before his 1998 Daytona 500 victory.

-In 2000, it was Jeff Burton's first restrictor-plate win.
+In 2000, it was Jeff Burton's first and only restrictor-plate win.
 In addition, Tony Stewart won the 400 four times but never won the Daytona 500 (his best finish being second in 2004).